 Once again, the big lie of anti-immigrant lobbies has been exposed.

-Immigration reform is not a one-ethnicity issue, contrary to the claims of Donald Trump and his ideological cohorts.
+Immigration reform is not a one-ethnicity issue, contrary to the claims of xenophobic and racist opponents.

-Their totals may be small relative to the much larger figures of Latino immigrants.
+Their totals may be small relative to the much larger figures of immigrants from Mexico, China, India, and the Philippines.
 But their significance, as part of the overall reform movement, should not be minimized.